 This lively day of Scandinavian holiday traditions, crafts, music, movies, and treats is a fun family event that happens on the first Saturday of December each year.
+This year the event will be December 2, 2017.

 Ring in the holidays with Vesterheim.
 Children receive free admission!